What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

 Again, from what I’ve seen, the Pro V1 and Pro V1x have very close spin rates across a bunch of shots and travel a consistent distance for each club.

-If you’re wondering what the difference is between the Pro V1 and Pro V1x is essentially the spin rate and launch height.
+If you’re wondering what the difference is between the Pro V1 and Pro V1x, it is essentially the spin rate and launch height.
 The Pro V1x will spin more off the tee and around the green and will also fly higher.

 Clearly, most people prefer the standard Pro V1.
 Even though you probably shouldn’t use either of them yourself (unless you shoot in the low 70s), the standard Pro V1 would be the better choice if you had to pick.